-Course webpage: (links to Academic Calendar and course search)
+Course webpage: (links to the course schedules/search)

 All United courses are required to use online Moodle Grade Book.
 The seminary uses Moodle course management software for grading, to offer course websites, online discussion boards and to enable peer-sharing of student work.

 Faculty should contact Katie Brink, distance education specialist (DES), to make an appointment for assistance with Moodle course design, Grade Book, tying program and concentration outcomes to courses and to be registered as a participant in the “Topics” course.
 Moderated by the DES, “Topics” gives instructional support, tips for Moodling and more.
 After a course is set up, faculty should be aware that a rudimentary page (no frills or extras) will take approximately ten hours to create.
 Courses, including online Moodle components, should be ready two weeks in advance of the semester start date to allow students to self-enroll.

 For visual interest and course recognition, faculty are encouraged to find at least one image that describes or is relevant to their course.
 Contact Cindi Beth Johnson, director of the center for arts, faith & culture, for assistance with arts-related resources.

 The Dean’s office will have access to all Moodle courses in order to trouble shoot if necessary.